Silver health insurance policies

 Reviewed by Steven Spicer

-Why do health insurance tiers exist?
+Why do private health insurance tiers exist?

 To make health insurance simpler, the Australian Government introduced Private Health Insurance Reforms in 2019.